 As you can tell, the best advice is to not click or open anything in an email of which you aren’t expecting or feel secure.
 The list above is common sense to most IT people.
 My hope is to make it more common among the Internet Population in general.
 Lastly, the hackers are becoming more sophisticated each day.
 Talk to your IT group about detecting threats.
 The paradigm shift is toward detecting active threats.
 Be suspicious of all your emails and you’ll be a detective for active threats yourself.

-For over 25 years Rick has helped companies research & select an appropriate ERP accounting software solution.
-Recognizing the new dangers of the Internet age, Rick has focused on cybersecurity to help clients guard their digital data.
-Rick has degrees in accounting and computer science.
+For over 25 years Rick has helped companies utilize technology safely & productively.
+Recognizing the dangers of the Internet age several years ago, Rick has passionately focused on cybersecurity to help clients guard their reputations & their most precious asset, their digital data.